-- 1. EACH article exhibited MUST be accompanied by the plan, blueprint, working drawing, sketch, etc. used for construction.
-Include a statement to indicate the intended use of the article.
-These items should be placed in an envelope and fastened securely to the article by string or tape.
-Also, entry tag must be securely attached to entry. - 2.
-Article must contain a major (50% or more) portion of worked wood.
-NO KITS. - 3.
-Maximum size of exhibit should not exceed 3' x 6' x 5'.
-If any dimension exceeds 3 feet, please contact the superintendent. - 4.
-In judging woodworking articles, consideration will be given to Usefulness, Design and Plan, Workmanship, Choice of Wood, Suitability, and Quality of Finish. - 5.
-Entries are limited to one (1) per class.
+- 1. Each article entered MUST have plan, blueprints, a working drawing, sketch, etc. used for construction and a statement of use.
+These items should be presented to the judge along with the entry. - 2.
+Entries must contain a major (50% or more) portion of worked wood.
+No kits will be accepted. - 3.
+Due to limited display space, the maximum size of exhibit should not exceed 3' x 6' x 5'.
+If any dimension exceeds 3 feet, notify the superintendent. - 4.
+In judging woodworking entries; general appearance, wood selection, construction, finish and age-appropriate knowledge of concepts will be considered.